California building owners:

 What are the deadlines?

-- June 1, 2019: buildings with 17 or more residential utility accounts (multifamily) submit 2018 whole building monthly energy use data
+- June 1, 2019: commercial buildings and multifamily buildings with 17 or more residential utility accounts submit 2018 whole building monthly energy use data.

 What are the penalties?